mebjas/mebjas.github.io/_posts/2020-06-27-qr-code-scanner-end-to-end.md

 layout: post
 title: Html5QrcodeScanner - End to end QR Code scanner for web, not just a library
 categories: [html, javascript, jquery, qrcode, camera, e2e]
 description: "When I started the project <a href='https://github.com/mebjas/html5-qrcode'>html5-qrcode</a>, my goal was to make it easier to implement QR code scanning in web applications.
 I wanted to abstract the inner details of how the camera is accessed in HTML5 and how it's connected with a scanning library.
-Some developers started to adopt the library and use it, in general the trend seemed to be trying to replicate the demo code.
-The library was stateful in nature and required a series of steps to connect it with UI.
-In the latest version I have implemented another wrapper called Html5QrcodeScanner which will enable developers to integrate QR Code scanning with less than 10 lines of code.
+Some developers started to adopt the library and use it in their products.
+In general, the adoption trend seemed to be users trying to replicate the demo code.
+The library was stateful and required a series of steps to connect it with UI.
+In the latest version, I have implemented another wrapper called Html5QrcodeScanner which enable developers to <b>integrate QR Code scanning with ~5 lines of code</b>.
 No more statefulness!"
 post-no: 20
 toc: true
 image: 'https://github.com/mebjas/html5-qrcode/raw/master/assets/screen.gif'
 ---

 When I started the project <a href='https://github.com/mebjas/html5-qrcode'>html5-qrcode</a>, my goal was to make it easier to implement QR code scanning in web applications.
 I wanted to abstract the inner details of how the camera is accessed in HTML5 and how it's connected with a scanning library.
-Some developers started to adopt the library and use it, in general the trend seemed to be trying to replicate the demo code.
-The library was stateful in nature and required a series of steps to connect it with UI.
-In the latest version I have implemented another wrapper called Html5QrcodeScanner which will enable developers to integrate QR Code scanning with less than 10 lines of code.
+Some developers started to adopt the library and use it in their products.
+In general, the adoption trend seemed to be users trying to replicate the demo code.
+The library was stateful and required a series of steps to connect it with UI.
+In the latest version, I have implemented another wrapper called `Html5QrcodeScanner` which enable developers to <b>integrate QR Code scanning with ~5 lines of code</b>.
 No more statefulness!

-Another key reason I implemented this end to end wrapper was, I started getting requests on how the library could be used with popular frameworks like `VueJs` or `Webpack`.
-Having an end to end layer makes it much easier to modularize this as a stand-alone component and plug it in with the application.
-In the future I plan to extend examples for other frameworks like `React` and `Angular`.
+Another key reason I implemented this end to end wrapper was: I started getting requests on how the library could be used with popular frameworks like `VueJs` or `Webpack`.
+Having an end to end layer makes it much easier to modularize this as a stand-alone component and plug it in inside the existing application.
+In the future, I plan to extend examples for other frameworks like `React` and `Angular`.

 ## What's new?
-`Html5QrcodeScanner` class for an end to end scanning with UI.
-It comes along with the existing `Html5Qrcode` class, which anyone can continue to use with their own user interface. `Html5QrcodeScanner` supports all features of `Html5Qrcode` like
+Introduced `Html5QrcodeScanner` class for adding end to end QR code scanning in your existing web application.
+It is written on top of the existing `Html5Qrcode` class, which anyone can continue to use with their application's user interface. `Html5QrcodeScanner` supports all features of `Html5Qrcode` like
  - Inline scanning using a video feed from Camera or webcam
  - Local Image scanning
  - Scanning media captured from the camera on mobile devices

+**To show the ease of use, I have embedded the QR scanner in next section**.
+> Please note this article is based on Jekyll, written in markdown.

 <div id="qr-reader" style="width:450px;"></div>
 <i>Demo: embedded qr code scanner.</i>